 The way that chamomile may work to relieve depression is unknown.
 It is thought that chamomile may boost chemicals in the brain that can affect mood, such as serotonin, dopamine and noradrenaline.
 These are natural chemical messengers that are present in the brain, and it is thought that boosting these chemicals can be helpful in depression.

-There is very little scientific evidence on chamomile for the treatment of depression.
+While there is some evidence to suggest that chamomile might be helpful or people who have anxiety, there is very little scientific evidence on chamomile for the treatment of depression.
 One study compared the use of a chamomile extract with a placebo (dummy pill) in people who were diagnosed with anxiety, and some patients also had depression.
-After eight weeks of treatment, people who took chamomile had lower depression symptoms than those who took the placebo.
-However, the study only had a small number of participants who were depressed.
+After eight weeks of treatment, people who took chamomile had fewer depression symptoms than those who took the placebo.
+However, the study only had a small number of participants who had clinical.
 More studies of better quality are needed to understand the effectiveness of chamomile in depression.

 There have been no studies which have looked at the effectiveness of drinking chamomile tea to treat depression.